 When it comes to Pisa, its leaning tower is the first thing that comes to mind.
-Well, this significant bell tower is not the only monument which holds the top attraction in this beautiful Tuscan city.
-An exceptional architectural marvel, the Piazza del Duomo houses the well-known Miracles square, Campo dei Miracoli, the principal religious monument in the town, as well as the Cathedral, the Tower, and a graveyard, the Campo Santo.
+Well, this significant bell tower is not the only monument that holds the top attraction in this beautiful Tuscan city.
+An exceptional architectural marvel, the Piazza del Duomo houses the well-known Miracles square, Campo Dei Miracoli, the principal religious monument in the town, as well as the Cathedral, the Tower, and a graveyard, the Campo Santo.

 However, Pisa is more than just about the square.
 You may want to move a bit to explore the artistic beauty, which makes Pisa one of the liveliest cities in Italy.
 The monuments, buildings, and museums had still kept the memory alive when the Maritime Republic was the undoubted ruler of the Mediterranean Sea.

 Pisa is still known as the Queen of Studies, and it has got this title from Florence.
-Pisa is a very dynamic, lively and young city in the world.
+Pisa is a very dynamic, lively, and young city in the world.
 Here are some of the best day trips from Pisa!